Floating Button

 Add as a preferred source on Google

-(May 25): Singapore said its economic outlook for this year has weakened as the energy crunch from the Middle East conflict weighs on global growth, flagging macro risks despite a robust first quarter thanks to the artificial intelligence (AI) boom.
+(May 25): Singapore said its economic outlook for this year has weakened as the energy crunch from the Middle East conflict weighs on global growth, flagging longer-term macro risks despite a robust first quarter thanks to the artificial intelligence (AI) boom.

-“Downside risks to Singapore’s economic outlook have risen significantly,” the Ministry of Trade and Industry (MTI) said in its release Monday.
+“Downside risks to Singapore’s economic outlook have risen significantly,” the Ministry of Trade and Industry (MTI) said in a release Monday.
 It cited threats including continued disruption to global energy supplies, a renewed escalation of US tariff hikes and a sudden pullback in global AI-related capital spending.

 Asian manufacturers embedded in the AI supply chain, including Taiwan and South Korea, are among the fortunate few that have seen their economies surge on the seemingly insatiable demand for their tech exports and services.

 “Sustained global AI-related capital spending should continue to be a key driver of growth for the electronics and precision engineering clusters within the manufacturing sector,” the ministry said in a statement.
+Overall goods trade rose more than 25% in the first quarter.

-Singapore’s resilience so far has spurred strong safe haven demand, supporting its dollar and driving its stock market to a record.
+Singapore’s resilience has so far spurred strong safe haven demand, supporting its dollar and driving its stock market to a record.
 Home sales last month hit a six-month high.

 Uploaded by Chng Shear Lane